Social Anxiety Therapy in

 • Do you replay conversations fearing you said something wrong?

-• Do you dread having to talk infront of people?
+• Perhaps your feel sick to your stomach even thinking about having to talk infront of people?

-• Have you ever cancelled plans to a party because you were too nervous to go?
+• Maybe you have cancelled plans because you were too nervous to go

 A woman in a yellow sweater covers her face at a coffee shop because she is shy.